SystemsApproach/private5g/software/scale.rst

-Finally, apart from being able able to run SD-Core and gNBsim on separate nodes—thereby cleanly decoupling the Core from the RAN—one question we have not yet answered is why you might want to scale Aether.
-One answer is that you also want to run some other edge application, such as an IoT or AI/ML platform, on the Aether cluster.
+Finally, apart from being able able to run SD-Core and gNBsim on separate nodes—thereby cleanly decoupling the Core from the RAN—one question we have not yet answered is why you might want to scale the Aether cluster to multiple nodes.
+One answer is that you are concerned about availability, so want to introduce redundancy.

+A second answer is that you want to run some other edge application, such as an IoT or AI/ML platform, on the Aether cluster.
 Such applications can be co-located with SD-Core, with the latter providing local breakout.
 For example, OpenVINO is a framework for deploying inference models to process local video streams streams, for example, detecting and counting people who enter the field of view for 5G-connected cameras.
 Just like SD-Core, OpenVINO is deployed as a set of Kubernetes pods.